Georgia Bulldogs women's volleyball

-The Georgia Bulldogs women's volleyball team competes as part of NCAA Division I, representing the University of Georgia in the Southeastern Conference.
-Georgia plays its home games at the Stegeman Coliseum.
+The Georgia Bulldogs women's volleyball team is who competes as part of NCAA Division I, by representing the University of Georgia in the Southeastern Conference.
+Georgia plays its home matches at the Stegeman Coliseum.

 History

 Early years

 Georgia's first volleyball season came in 1978 under head coach Sid Feldman.
 They finished their first season with a record of 17–19.'

 Under Feldman, the Bulldogs would show improvement each year and in 1982 started the season 25-0 and finished the season 41–12.'
 Three seasons later in 1985 Feldman lead the team to an SEC regular season championship and SEC tournament championship, earning a bid to the 1985 NCAA Division I women's volleyball tournament, the first NCAA volleyball championship appearance in program history.
 Georgia beat Florida State in the first round but would lose to UCLA in the second round.'

 One season later in 1986, Georgia would maintain this success by winning the SEC regular season championship and make the NCAA volleyball championship for the second year in a row.
 They beat Texas A&M in the first round but lost to Texas in the second.'

 Sid Feldman was replaced as head coach by Jim Lams in 1989.'